soniamartin17/cascading-mef-ev-managed-charging/README.md

 #### Package Versions

 If creating your own virtual environment, please use these packages to ensure correct dependencies.
 Note: the exact Python and Pandas versions are important for the grid object "pickling".
 After downloading the packages, you should have Numpy version 1.22.4.
 This should be installed automatically with the scikit-learn installation; this is why packages must be installed in the specified order if they are installed sequentially.
+Installation should take < 5 min.

 Python 3.9.13